tdog191/open-source-illinois-winter-break-project/backend/CS425-MPs/README.md

 All source code goes inside the `src/main` directory.
 All tests go inside the `src/test/` directory.
 The `log` directory contains sample log files for each node in the distributed system.

 ### Gradle Files
-This project is managed with Gradle 6.0.1.
 The project was initialized by running `gradle init`.
 This initialization created the following files:

 1. `gradlew`
 2. `gradlew.bat`